marioary/anbernic-h700-fw-comparing/README.md

 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
 - Has ability to do dirty update
-- Can format other SDcards and install Knulli for various other concoles.
+- Can format other SDcards and install Knulli for various other consoles.
 - Powersaving modes
 - Overclocking (and underclocking) presets: 480MHz, 720MHz, 1200, 1296, 1416, 1512MHz
 - Has a lot of customization options